gangachris/ng-validators/README.md

 ```

 ## Contributing
-This module is still in development and PRs are so welcome.
+This module is still in development and PRs are so welcome to the develop branch

 ## Roadmap